 How Do Needlepoint and Petit Point Differ?

-Petit Point is always comprised of tiny, beautiful stitches worked on individual threads of Penelope canvas or fine mesh needlepoint canvas (22 or more threads to the inch) like Congress Cloth or Silk gauze.
-In addition to canvas embroidery, the petit point has also been used to describe very fine work in cross stitch designs.
+Petit point is always comprised of tiny, beautiful stitches worked on individual threads of Penelope canvas or fine mesh needlepoint canvas (22 or more threads to the inch) like Congress Cloth or silk gauze.
+In addition to canvas embroidery, the petit point also has been used to describe very fine work in cross-stitch designs.

 Although needlepoint can be worked on Penelope canvas as well, most stitchers prefer to use single-thread or mono canvas because of the larger stitches and heavier thread used to work the average needlepoint project.